SamiPerttu/fundsp/README.md

 let mut backend = sequencer.backend();
 // Now we can insert the backend into, for example, a `Net`.
 // Later we can use the frontend to create events and make edits to them; the end time and fade-out time
 // can be changed.
-Here we start fading out the event immediately. sequencer.edit_relative(id2, 0.0, 0.1);
+Here we start fading out the event immediately with an envelope duration of 0.1 seconds. sequencer.edit_relative(id2, 0.0, 0.1);
 ```